-This will walkthrough integrating Anchore scanning into a CircleCI pipeline.
+This post will walk through integrating Anchore scanning into a CircleCI pipeline.
 During the first step, a Docker image will be built from a Dockerfile.
 Following this, during the second step Anchore will scan the image, and depending on the result of the policy evaluation, proceed to the final step.
-During the final step the built image will be pushed to a Docker registry.
+During the final step, the built image will be pushed to a Docker registry.

 Prior to setting up your CircleCI build pipeline, an Anchore Engine service needs to be accessible from the pipeline.
 Typically this is on port 8228.
 In this example, I have an Anchore Engine service on AWS EC2 with standard configuration.
 I also have a Dockerfile in a Github repository that I will build an image from during the first step of the pipeline.
 In the final step, I will be pushing the built image to an image repository in my personal Dockerhub.

 The Github repository can be referenced here.

 - .circleci directory (Contains config.yml needed to define CircleCI build)

 Most typically, we advise on having a staging registry and production registry.
 Meaning, being able to push and pull images freely from the staging/dev registry while maintaining more control over images being pushed to the production registry.
 In this example, I am using the same registry for both.

 I’ve added the following environment variables via the configuration settings page within Circle:

 In the first step of the pipeline, we build a Docker image from a Dockerfile and push it to a registry as defined in our